-It is important to check that the engine number in this report matches that of the one inscribed onto the engine.
+It is important to check that the engine number provided in a Total Car Check report matches the number inscribed onto the engine.

 Open the bonnet of the vehicle.
-Lean under the open bonnet of the vehicle and look at the engine.
-On top of the engine, your engine number should be engraved into the metal.
+Lean under the open bonnet and look at the engine.
+On top of the engine, the engine number should be engraved into the metal.

-If the engine number does not match the one in this report, ask the seller why.
+If the engine number does not match the Total Car Check report ask the seller why.
 It is possible that the engine has been legitimately replaced, but this is very rare and, it also means that the mileage the engine has completed is now unknown.

 It may also mean that the seller is attempting to disguise the identity of the vehicle.
 If the seller cannot explain the differences you notice, walk away.

-If the issued date on the V5C log book does not match the date on this report then you do not have the most up-to-date V5C log book.
+If the issued date on the V5C logbook does not match the date on this report then you do not have the most up-to-date V5C logbook.
 This could mean that the seller is attempting to hide some of the vehicles history.
-You should not buy a vehicle without the most recent V5C log book.
+You should not buy a vehicle without the most recent V5C logbook.Stolen V5C logbooks